Reed-CompBio/spras/docs/tutorial/beginner.rst

 1. Snakemake starts the workflow

-Snakemake reads the options set in the beginner.yaml configuration file and determines which datasets, algorithms, and parameter combinations need to run and if any post-analysis steps were requested.
+Snakemake reads the options set in the ``beginner.yaml`` configuration file and determines which datasets, algorithms, and parameter combinations need to run and if any post-analysis steps were requested.

-2. Creating algorithm specific inputs
+2. Creating algorithm-specific inputs

 For each algorithm marked as include: true in the configuration, SPRAS generates input files tailored to those algorithms using the dataset specified in the config file.

 In this case, only PathLinker is enabled.
-SPRAS creates the files required by PathLinker and places them in the prepared/egfr-pathlinker-inputs/.
+SPRAS creates the files required by PathLinker and places them in the ``prepared/egfr-pathlinker-inputs/``.

 4. Organizing results with parameter hashes

-Each dataset-algorithm-parameter combination is placed in its own folder named like <dataset>-<algorithm>-params-<hash>.
+Each new ``<dataset>-<algorithm>-params-<hash>`` combination gets its own folder created in ``output/basic/``.

-For this configuration file only egfr-pathlinker-params-D4TUKMX/ is created.
+For this configuration file only ``egfr-pathlinker-params-D4TUKMX/`` in ``output/basic`` is created.
 D4TUKMX is a hash that uniquely identifies a specific parameter combination (k = 10).

-A matching log file is placed in logs/parameters-pathlinker-params-D4TUKMX.yaml which records the exact parameter value used.
+A matching log file is placed in ``logs/parameters-pathlinker-params-D4TUKMX.yaml`` which records the exact parameter value used.

 5. Running the algorithm